Nevada County DUI Expungement Lawyer

 - It doesn't clear your DMV driving record, where a DUI stays for years on its own timeline.

 - A DUI still counts as a prior for sentencing if you're arrested for another DUI within ten years — expunged or not.
+See second-offense DUI for what that means in practice.

 - For a felony, it doesn't by itself restore firearm rights.